 - What will treatment be like?
 Where will it be done?

 - What are the risks or side effects from treatment?

 - Will I have a scar after treatment?

 - How quickly do we need to decide on treatment?

 - What should I do to be ready for treatment?

 - What are the chances of my cancer coming back with the treatment options we have discussed?
 What will we do if that happens?

 - What are my chances of developing another skin cancer?

-- Should I take special precautions to avoid sun exposure?
-What are the most important steps I can take to protect myself from the sun?
+- Should I take special precautions to avoid the sun?
+What steps I can take to protect myself?